wvankoppen/Knowledge/Presentations/Stage management.md

 For a complex app though, it can be a decent choice.

-# State
+In order to make a sound choice for architecting your state, hereby the metrics that you need to think about.

+## State Immutability & serializability
-- What is state? -> A representation of what happened so far in our application
+What is state? -> A representation of what happened so far in our application

 String
 Number